 The Bugs.jar dataset contains 1,158 bugs from eight large, popular, and diverse open-source Java projects.
-All of these projects use Jira as an issue management system, and each of the bugs has an assigned severity level.
+All of these projects use Jira as an issue management system, and each of the bugs has an assigned severity level extracted in a similar way to the Defects4J dataset).
 The severity labels from this dataset are ``Blocker'', ``Critical'', ``Major'', ``Minor'', and ``Trivial''.
-Since the RSLs of this dataset are consistent, there is no need for a unifying process like what we did for the Defects4J dataset, and we considered all the RSLs as USLs\\
+Using the same technique mentioned above,